The Nancy and Douglas Abbey MRED+D: Frequently Asked Questions

 Can I apply for fall or spring admission?

-The MRED+D program only starts in the summer and all students must begin during the summer term.
-We do not admit students for fall or spring semesters. (note: due to COVID-19, we have moved the start of the Class of 2021 to the fall semester)
+The Abbey MRED+D program only starts in the summer and all students must begin during the summer term.
+We do not admit students for fall or spring semesters. (note: due to COVID-19, we have moved the start of the Class of 2022 to the fall semester)

-Are there concurrent degree or dual degree programs with the MRED+D?
+Are there concurrent degree or dual degree programs with the Abbey MRED+D?

 How many students will be enrolled?

-We expect to welcome a cohort of about 30 students for the next upcoming MRED+D class.
+We expect to welcome a cohort of about 45 students for the next Abbey MRED+D class.

-What type of quantitative background should MRED+D applicants have before starting the program?
+What type of quantitative background should Abbey MRED+D applicants have before starting the program?

-How many hours do MRED+D students spend on the program?
+How many hours do Abbey MRED+D students spend on the program?

 Can students give special attention to a specific aspect of real estate?